i-core/tokget/README.md

 [![GoDoc][doc-img]][doc] [![Build Status][build-img]][build] [![codecov][codecov-img]][codecov] [![Go Report Card][goreport-img]][goreport]

-`tokget` is a CLI tool that allows to get a user's access token and ID token by [the OpenID Connect protocol][oidc-spec-core].
+`tokget` is a tool that allows getting a user's access token and ID token by [the OpenID Connect protocol][oidc-spec-core].

 **Features**

+- works as a CLI tool or a web server;
 - authenticates a user without interaction between the browser and user;
 - supports arbitrary structure of the login page;
 - logs a user out by canceling an ID token.